learn-co-curriculum/dsc-stats-with-functions-lab/README.md

 import pandas as pd
 df = pd.read_csv('nhis.csv')
 height = list(df['height'])
-df.head()
 ```

-We are only interested in the height column, so we saved it as a list in the variable `height` in the cell above.
+As you can see, we saved the heights as a list in the variable `height` in the cell above.

 In the cell below: